Cristianetaniguti/Reads2Map/README.md

 Reads2Map presents [WDL workflows](https://openwdl.org/) a collection of pipelines to build linkage maps from sequencing reads.
 Each pipeline release is described in the [Read2Map releases page](https://github.com/Cristianetaniguti/Reads2Map/releases).

-The main workflows are the `EmpiricalReads.wdl` and the `SimulatedReads.wdl`.
-The `EmpiricalReads.wdl` is composed by the `EmpiricalSNPCalling.wdl` that performs the SNP calling, and the `EmpiricalMaps.wdl` that performs the genotype calling and map building in empirical reads.
-The `SimulatedReads.wdl` simulates Illumina reads for RADseq, exome, or WGS data and performs the SNP and genotype calling and genetic map building.
+The main workflows are the `EmpiricalReads2Map.wdl` and the `SimulatedReads2Map.wdl`.
+The `EmpiricalReads2Map.wdl` is composed by the `EmpiricalSNPCalling.wdl` that performs the SNP calling, and the `EmpiricalMaps.wdl` that performs the genotype calling and map building in empirical reads.
+The `SimulatedReads2Map.wdl` simulates Illumina reads for RADseq, exome, or WGS data and performs the SNP and genotype calling and genetic map building.

 By now, [GATK](https://github.com/broadinstitute/gatk), [Freebayes](https://github.com/ekg/freebayes) are included for SNP calling; [updog](https://github.com/dcgerard/updog), [polyRAD](https://github.com/lvclark/polyRAD), [SuperMASSA](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0030906) for dosage calling; and [OneMap](https://github.com/augusto-garcia/onemap), and [GUSMap](https://github.com/tpbilton/GUSMap) for linkage map build.